 The nurses gave her some medication to help her relax, and she slowly drifted off to sleep.
 I sat beside her, holding her hand.
 Around 7:00 a.m., I told her I loved her, and those were the last words she heard.
 She died peacefully at 7:06 a.m.

 At this point, I want to thank the doctors and, especially, the nurses of Riverside Methodist Hospital who took care of Leah during her final days.
-As her and I spoke that week, she was grateful for their care.
+In my final conversations with my mom at the hospital, she frequently expressed gratitude for the care she received.
 Our family has a special bond with that hospital.
 My sister and wife both worked there.
 My father volunteered there.
 All 5 of my children were born there.
 And both my mother and sister died there.

 My mom leaves a legacy of five incredible grandchildren, and she’ll take comfort in knowing that they will carry on her values and traditions.
 She also was able to exit on her terms, without relying on others – consistent with the way she lived her entire life.
 May her memory be eternal.